Meet Columbia Montrail Athlete: Joe McConaughy.

 McConaughy traversed the Appalachian Trail in 45 days, breaking the previous record by nine days.

-Not only did he break the fastest known time (FKT) for a supported through hike/run, he also broke the unsupported FKT.
+Not only did he break the fastest known time (FKT) for an unsupported through hike/run, he also broke the supported FKT.
 On his last push McConaughy ran 37 hours straight and ended up reaching the trail’s northern terminus just before dark, in 70-mile-an-hour winds.

 McConaughy recently joined the Columbia Montrail family.
 We asked him a few questions about life on the trail.